WERRIBEE GORGE CIRCUIT WALK WITH IRONBARK GORGE ADDITION:

 Continuing up and around this top section of the trail, views are limited but there’s still plenty to take it.
 The trail takes you out to a road at one point, then through a main access car park and via a toilet block before heading back down to the river.

-Once back down at the river, it’s 1.6 km from the wooden bridge to the second river crossing.
 This section runs directly parallel to the river and includes a fun cable assisted rock climb.

-SECTION FOUR: WERRIBEE RIVER TO WESTERN BLUFF TRACK
+SECTION FOUR: WERRIBEE RIVER TO FALCONS LOOKOUT

 HOW TO GET TO IRONBARK GORGE CAR PARK

-To access the starting point of the Werribee Gorge Walk Adventure Edition you need to get to Ironbark Gorge car park on the western side of Werribee Gorge.
+To access the starting point of the Werribee Gorge Walk with the Ironbark Gorge addition, you need to get to Ironbark Gorge car park on the western side of Werribee Gorge.
 It’s a 70 km drive north west of Melbourne, and the easiest route is to take the M1 west before turning right onto the M8, or Western Freeway, and follow that out to Bacchus Marsh.
 If planning on walking the standard circuit, continue on the Western Freeway to reach the access roads on the eastern side, the rest of us need to turn off on Bacchus Marsh Rd.
 Ironbark Gorge car park is easy to find from this point using Google maps and there are no issues with reception.
 You will hit a dirt road as you near the car park, but it’s suitable for all vehicles.
 Enjoy!

 Keen to see more of the best bushwalks in and around Melbourne?
 Check them out here.
 And remember, first and foremost, your safety is our number one concern, please refer to our safety guide for more.